Condo Reviews Paterson Suites Review: Possibly The Best View in Orchard

 Living next to the Orchard Road Shopping Belt provides a range of options for those who prefer to purchase their own groceries.

-While we’ve only listed the Cold Storages and FairPrices closest to the condo, it is worth noting that the Takashimaya Cold Storage might be accessible via a shortcut through the Finnish Supplementary School once renovation is completed.
+While we’ve only listed the Cold Storages and FairPrices closest to the condo, it is worth noting that the Takashimaya Cold Storage might be accessible via a shortcut through the Finnish Supplementary School once the renovation is completed.

 What’s more, given the one-way direction of Grange Road, those visiting the 111 Somerset FairPrice by vehicle will have to access it via the River Valley and Devonshire route – which makes it the further option (as compared to the FairPrice at Orchard Grand Court) even if it is closer by foot.